Asymptotics for Minimizers of Landau-de Gennes with a Magnetic Field and Tangential Anchoring: Introduction

 Contrary to \cite{bls}, in this work we do not impose a Dirichlet boundary condition, the boundary data $\Qm|_\M$ is possibly changing with $\xi$ and $\eta$, so we would like a uniform lower bound which does not depend on the exact values of the minimizer along the boundary.
 The lower bound in Theorem \ref{thm:lower} has this property and we prove that this is in fact the correct lower bound as we are able to construct a recovery sequence in Section \ref{sec:upper} which attains this energy in the limit $\xi,\eta\to 0$.

 The two main differences in the proofs compared to \cite{bls} are the following: In the lower bound, due to the non-convexity of the particle, we have to refine the radial estimates to show that the transition from the boundary condition to uniform alignment (at infinity) takes place already on a finite length scale (of order $\eta$).
 This requires quantitative estimates of the distance between the minimizer $\Qm$ and $Q_{\infty}$, see Lemma \ref{lemma:length}.
-For the upper bound construction, we can not construct a constant recovery sequence with optimal boundary condition as in \cite{bls} since, depending on the geometry and orientation of the particle, this would create line singularities with a non-negligible energetic cost.
-Instead, line singularities are replaced by an appropriate number of point singularities and a Lipschitz extension to connect their profiles to the optimal profile chosen everywhere else on $\M$, while respecting the tangency condition on $\M$.
+For the upper bound construction, we can not construct a constant recovery sequence with optimal boundary condition as in \cite{bls} since, depending on the geometry and orientation of the particle, this would create line singularities with a non-negligible energetic cost \answ{see Figure \ref{fig:line-sing}.}

+Instead, line singularities are replaced by an appropriate number of point singularities and a Lipschitz extension \answ{is used to interpolate between singularities and the optimal boundary condition, see Figure \ref{fig:vectorfield}.}

+\answ{ Away from these point singularities, we use an adaptation of the optimal one-dimensional profile from \cite{abl}, which we restate in Lemma \ref{lemma:optimal} for convenience, in order to define a competitor} while respecting the tangency condition on $\M$.

-The corresponding results in the case of strong homeotropic anchoring haven been obtained in \cite{abl, ACS2021, ACS2024}.
-While a surface energy similar to the one in Theorem \ref{thm:lower} and \ref{thm:upper} is also present in those articles, it has been observed in \cite{ACS2021, ACS2024} that in certain parameter regime, there are additional energetic contributions due to the presence of line singularities.
+The corresponding results in the case of strong homeotropic anchoring have been obtained in \cite{abl, ACS2021, ACS2024}.
+While a surface energy similar to the one in Theorem \ref{thm:lower} and \ref{thm:upper} is also present in those articles, it has been observed in \cite{ACS2021, ACS2024} that in certain parameter regimes, there are additional energetic contributions due to the presence of line singularities.
 For non-convex particles, there exist minimizing configurations whose energy is \emph{not} entirely concentrated on the particle surface $\M$, see \cite{ACS2024}.
-Remarkably, this is not the case for planar anchoring as the degree of freedom in the boundary condition can be used to avoid such contributions, in particular {those} due to line defects.
+Remarkably, this is not the case for planar anchoring as the degree of freedom in the boundary condition can be used to avoid such contributions, in particular those due to line defects.

+\answ{ This is reflected in the fact that in Theorem~\ref{thm:lower} and \ref{thm:upper}, there is no term associated to line defects and we can show in a particular regime that indeed any line defects present for $\eta,\xi>0$ must vanish in the limit, see Theorem~\ref{thm:line_defects_shrink_0}.